6 charged in plot to kidnap Michigan Gov. Gretchen Whitmer

-Four of the six men had planned to meet Wednesday to "make a payment on explosives and exchange tactical gear," the FBI said in the court filing.
+The men plotted for months, consulting and training with militia members, and undertaking rehearsals in August and September, according to the complaint.
+Four of the six men planned to meet Wednesday to "make a payment on explosives and exchange tactical gear," the FBI said in the court filing.

 The FBI quoted one of the accused as saying Whitmer "has no checks and balances at all.
 She has uncontrolled power right now.
 All good things must come to an end."

-Authorities scheduled a Thursday afternoon news conference to talk about the case.
 The government used informants and undercover agents to thwart the alleged plot.
+The six men were arrested Wednesday night and each faces up to life in prison.
+U.S. attorney Andrew Birge called them "violent extremists."

+"All of us in Michigan can disagree about politics, but those disagreements should never, ever amount to violence.
+Violence has been prevented today," Detroit U.S. Attorney Matthew Schneider told reporters.

 The criminal complaint said the plan involved Whitmer and her second home in northern Michigan.